dms-view/dms-view.github.io/tutorial.md

 ---

 # Goal
-The overall goal of [`dms-view`](jbloomlab.github.io/dms-view) is to facilitate the analysis of deep [mutational scanning experiments](/docs/dms) through interactive visualizations.
+The goal of [`dms-view`](jbloomlab.github.io/dms-view) is to facilitate the analysis of deep [mutational scanning experiments](/docs/dms) through interactive visualizations.
-[`dms-view`](jbloomlab.github.io/dms-view) links together three pieces of information: a site-level summary metric, mutation-level metrics, and the 3-D protein structure.
+[`dms-view`](jbloomlab.github.io/dms-view) links together three pieces of information: a site-level summary metric, a mutation-level metric, and the 3-D protein structure.

 This tutorial consists of two sections
 1. [Introduction to the tool and its features](#introduction)